Costa Rica Digital Nomad Visa Guide (2024)

 • Playa Tamarindo.

 Tamarindo is a popular tourist destination because it offers the best of both worlds.
 It’s both a family-friendly spot and a party town.
 Not to mention, it’s surrounded by gorgeous nature.
-So, no matter what you’re looking for, Tamarindo has it (especially if it’s fun in the sun).

 Where to work in Tamarindo

-Santa Teresa — best for those who aren’t on a tight budget
+Santa Teresa — Best for those who aren’t on a tight budget

 Population: 3,750